-Printing Settings for Data Insights
+Report Settings for Data Insights

-{"URL":["/*.*/AddEditDataInsight_Printing"],"heroDescriptionIdentifier":"ice_insights_print_settings_intro","customCards":[{"id":"ice_insights_print_settings_understanding","title":"Understanding the Printing Options","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Print_Settings.htm","languages":["en-us"]},{"id":"ice_insights_print_settings_steps","title":"Defining Printing Settings","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Print_Settings.htm","languages":["en-us"]},{"id":"ice_insights_schedule_understanding","title":"Understanding Scheduling for Data Insights","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Scheduling.htm","languages":["en-us"]},{"id":"ice_insights_understanding","title":"Understanding Data Insights","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Understanding.htm","languages":["en-us"]}]}
+{"URL":["/*.*/AddEditDataInsight_Printing"],"heroDescriptionIdentifier":"ice_insights_print_settings_intro","customCards":[{"id":"ice_insights_print_settings_understanding","title":"Understanding the Report Settings Options","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Print_Settings.htm","languages":["en-us"]},{"id":"ice_insights_print_settings_steps","title":"Defining Report Settings","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Print_Settings.htm","languages":["en-us"]},{"id":"ice_insights_print_settings_custom","title":"Creating and Using a Custom PDF Template","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Print_CustomPDF.htm","languages":["en-us"]},{"id":"ice_insights_schedule_understanding","title":"Understanding Scheduling for Data Insights","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Scheduling.htm","languages":["en-us"]},{"id":"ice_insights_understanding","title":"Understanding Data Insights","type":"customize","url":"https://docs.automic.com/documentation/webhelp/english/ALL/components/TERMA_DOCU/*.*/AAI%20Guides/Content/Data_Insights/Insights_Understanding.htm","languages":["en-us"]}]}

 This page includes the following:

-Understanding the Printing Options
+Understanding the Report Settings Options

-print settings for data insight,
+report settings for data insight,

-Who can define Printing settings?
+Who can define Report Settings?

-can I change printing settings
+can I change report settings

-What are the Printing options?
+What are the Report Settings options?

 • CSV

-When do the Printing settings apply?
+When do the Report Settings apply?

 • Print (PDF)